 This model was named after the former capital of Japan, Edo.

-Threatened with closure, the metal workshop producing Focus models with its 13 employees was taken over by Atelier Dominique Imbert.
+The metal workshop producing Focus models 'Theus' was taken over by Atelier Dominique Imbert.

 The opening of a showroom in Montpellier

 The showroom in the village of Viols-le-Fort, where Focus was founded and remains today, proved too out of the way, so a showroom in a historic building in the centre of the nearby city of Montpellier was opened in 1994 (2 rue Henri Guinier – +33 (0)4 67 92 50 50).

 French Award for Creation

 Jean-Pierre Raffarin, French Minister of Trade and Crafts, awards a national prize for creation to Dominique Imbert.

 The Gyrofocus is exhibited in the Contemporary Art Museum of Bordeaux ...